-After a conversation around the idea of “musical quality”, something Townshend shrugs as irrelevant, the interviewers suggest that The Beatles have “quality.”
+After a conversation around the idea of “musical quality”, something Townshend shrugs as irrelevant to him and his band, the interviewers suggest that The Beatles have “quality.”

-“Ooh, that’s a tough question,” the guitarist replied.
+“Ooh, that’s a tough question,” the guitarist replied with a sneering smile.

 Later, speaking with Rolling Stone in 1982, Townshend was asked about McCartney’s recent record Tug of War.
 Kurt Loder, who is interviewing Townshend, suggested it had “virtually nothing to do with rock & roll,” Townshend replied by asking if McCartney “ever really had anything to do with rock”.